≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s SEC filings, investor update letters, quarterly and annual reports, etc., which are available in Tesla Investor Relations.
+1. All financial figures presented in this article were obtained and referenced from Tesla’s SEC filings, investor update letters, quarterly and annual reports, earnings calls, etc., which are available in Tesla Investor Relations.

 2. Featured images in this article are used under the Creative Commons License and sourced from the following websites: Maurizio Pesce and Steve Jurvetson